SRI-CSL/yices2/doc/sphinx/source/type-operations.rst

 Types
 =====

-Yices includes primitive types for Booleans, integers, reals, and bitvectors.
+Yices has primitive types for Booleans, integers, reals, and bitvectors.
 Other atomic types can be created by declaring new *uninterpreted types* and new *scalar types*.
 In addition, the type system includes tuple and function types.